MartinRitsert/semantic-search-app/README.md

   * Google Cloud Platform (GCP) for future deployment

 ## 📄 Note on Local Document Testing
-To test the document querying functionality locally with a sample document, such as the seminal "Attention Is All You Need" paper, please follow these steps:
+To test the document querying functionality inside the .ipynb notebooks with the sample document "Attention Is All You Need.pdf", please follow these steps:
 * **Paper Link:** Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need. https://arxiv.org/abs/1706.03762
 * **Required Local Path:** For the application's current configuration to process this specific document (or others you wish to test locally), please download the PDF and place it in a data directory at the root of this project.
 For this example paper, the path would be: "data/Attention Is All You Need.pdf".